 The National Planning Guidance makes it clear that LPAs are at risk of an award of costs against them on appeal if they are deemed to have acted unreasonably.
-Examples of unreasonable behaviour which can expose the Council to an award of costs against it include:
+Examples of

 - "Failure to produce evidence to substantiate each reason for refusal on appeal"; - "Vague, generalised or inaccurate assertions about a proposal's impact, which are unsupported by any objective analysis".